serverscom/dibctl/docs/tests_examples/pytest.md

 - port (int)
 - timeout (int) - expected maximum timeout
 - delay (float) - who long was wait process before instance replied on the given port

+nova
+---
+A fixture to have access to nova client (python-novaclient) with established credentials to openstack.